-OK, you know that an equilibrium constant expression looks something like K = [products] / [reactants],,, but how do you translate this into a format that relates to the actual chemical system you are interested in?
-This is an essential prerequisite for dealing with equilibrium calculation problems, which are treated in some detail in the unit that follows this one.
+You know that an equilibrium constant expression looks something like K = [products] / [reactants].
+But how do you translate this into a format that relates to the actual chemical system you are interested in?
+This lesson will show you how to write the equilibrium constant expressions that you will need to use when dealing with the equilibrium calculation problems in the chapter that follows this one.

 Although we commonly write equilibrium quotients and equilibrium constants in terms of molar concentrations, any concentration-like term can be used, including mole fraction and molality.
 Sometimes the symbols